Qingdao: Education

+Qingdao is also one of the world's top 35 cities for global scientific research as tracked by the Nature Index.

 Higher education

 Qingdao is home to a large number of higher education institutions.
 The Ocean University of China, formerly called the Ocean University of Qingdao, is the most important university of maritime sciences in China.
-In addition, the Qingdao University, Qingdao University is ranked No. 940 among Best Global Universities.
-Schools are ranked according to their performance across a set of widely accepted indicators of excellence. the Qingdao University of Science and Technology as well as the Qingdao Technological University have also been integral parts of higher education in Qingdao for decades.
+In addition, the Qingdao University, the Qingdao University of Science and Technology as well as the Qingdao Technological University have also been integral parts of higher education in Qingdao for decades.
 Shandong University Qingdao (SDUQ) was established in 2016, belonging to Shandong University System.
 Other institutions include: